 Choosing an investment option

-When deciding an investment option for your pensions account, you may want to consider the following:
+When choosing an investment option, you may want to consider the following:

 - Your Christian financial philosophy

 - The current economic climate (does it affect the rate of risk?)

 Each investment option has a different time frame, history of returns and allocations.
 Finding the one that best suits you, with a risk/return balance that you are comfortable with, is the first step towards a purpose filled retirement.
 All of our investment options are invested ethically and in a way that reflects a biblical view of stewardship.